 Last week, WSAU and other Midwest Communications radio stations stopped playing music for one hour to provide an information to our listeners about the Music Performance Tax.
 If approved in Congress, this new tax would be very damaging to local broadcasters.
 It would change what you hear from your favorite radio station.

-We also have extensive background information on this important issue available here: http://tinyurl.com/ydlfcym
+We have more information on the Music Performance Tax here: http://tinyurl.com/ydlfcym

 Operations Manager-Midwest Communications, Wausau